grab/engineering-blog/_posts/2020-08-24-data-gateway.md

 In most cases, users didn’t have to make any changes on their end, they just continued using Presto as usual while we made the changes in the background.

-### Multi-Cloud Data Lake/Presto Cluster maintenance
+### Multi-cloud Data Lake/Presto Cluster Maintenance

 Recently, we started to build and maintain data lakes not just in one cloud, but two - in AWS and Azure.
 Since most end-users are AWS-based, and each team has their own AWS sub-account to run their services and workloads, it would be a nightmare to bridge all the connections and access routes between these two clouds from end-to-end, sub-account by sub-account.